Emera1d3x/FeatherCase-Generator/README.md

 ---

-💡 FeatherCase Generator makes testing easier, faster, and smarter — so you can focus on solving problems, not building inputs.
+💡 FeatherCase Generator makes testing easier, faster, and smarter — so you can focus on solving problems.